jmg1138/README/README.md

 One of my managers described the job as Customer Service Based Collections.
 It made a big impact on me at the time, and ever since I have tried to think of everything I do as Customer Service Based.

-In the spirit of developement processes such as Test Driven Development (TDD), maybe this would be called Customer Service Driven Development (CSDD).
+In the spirit of development processes such as Test Driven Development (TDD), maybe this would be called Customer Service Driven Development (CSDD).

 ### Related articles